beanshell/beanshell/README.md

 BeanShell was originally maintained by Patrick Niemeyer at http://beanshell.org/ - distributed as BeanShell (2.0b4 and earlier) were distributed under GNU Lesser General Public License (LGPL) and Sun Public License (SPL).

-In 2000 the project was hosted on sourceforge which quickly saw interest in the new java scripting language grow.
+In 2000 the project got [hosted on sourceforge](https://sourceforge.net/projects/beanshell/) which quickly saw interest in the new java scripting language grow.

 ### 2005: JSR 274: The BeanShell Scripting Language